redbaty/PIN/README.md

 PIN can update packages that are supported by chocolatey, all you have to do is set **"ChocolateySupport"** to **true** in the desired package and execute PIN with the `-u` or `--update` argument.
 This will update **all packages that have "ChocolateySupport" set to true.**

 # Arguments
-All arguments can be displayed by launching PIN with `-h` or `--help`.
+All arguments can be displayed by launching PIN with `-h` or `--help` argument.

 # Installation File (.iap)
 The installation file goes by the extension .iap and contains the instructions to install the desired program/package.
 To create your own, you'll have to use the following form :